dentarg/auth0-blog/_posts/2017-02-20-java-platform-acronyms-and-community-process.markdown

 - a description of the proposed specification
 - the target platform
 - why the need of a new specification
-- and technologies that the specification relies on
+- and technologies that the specification relied on

-After submitting this specification request, members of the *Executive Committee* (EC) analyzed it to decide if this request deserved attention or not.
+After submitting this specification request, members of the *Executive Committee* (EC) analyzed it to decide if the request deserved attention or not.
 Since it was approved by the *EC*, Mark Hadley and Paul Sandoz—former employees of Sun Microsystems—were assigned as *Specification Leads* and kept working on it with the help of *Expert Group* members and *Contributors*.

 All the different roles and the workflow involved to release any *JSR*, like the example above, are defined in the *JCP* program and are governed by the *EC*.